Peter-Schorn/SpotifyAPI/README.md

     .store(in: &cancellables)
 ```

+This authorization process is implemented in this [example command-line app][23].
 The full documentation for all of the endpoints can be found [here][8].
 You are also encouraged to read the [Spotify web API reference][12].

 [1]: https://peter-schorn.github.io/SpotifyAPI/
 [2]: https://developer.spotify.com/dashboard/login